Vets-Who-Code/windows-dev-guide/README.md

 ### PyCharm

-Instead of using VS Code, another option is to use a full-fledged IDE made specifically for Python development.
-JetBrains created one of the best and widely used ones called PyCharm.
-There is free community edition version that can be downloaded [here](https://www.jetbrains.com/pycharm/).
+Instead of using VS Code, another option is to use an IDE made specifically for Python development.
+JetBrains created one of the best and most widely used ones called PyCharm.
+There is a free community edition version that can be downloaded [here](https://www.jetbrains.com/pycharm/).

 ## 💎 Ruby